brunobonaldi94/basecamp-reloaded/README.md

 <p style="padding:0 8px;">
 To join 42, you must pass in a selection process called "Piscine"or "Basecamp".
 </p>
-<p style="padding:0 8px;">42 São Paulo is part of 42 School network, for more information please access this linkk below:
+<p style="padding:0 8px;">42 São Paulo is part of 42 School network, for more information please access this link below:
 <h3  style="font-size:24px;padding:0 8px;"><a href="https://www.42sp.org.br/">
 42-São Paulo
 </a></h3></p>